-During the initial consultation, I work hard to understand the motivation for your dog's or cat's behaviour.
+During the initial consultation, we work hard to understand the motivation for the problematic behaviour.
 There will be a fair bit of talking to start with, then we will sit down and work out some practical solutions that fit your unique situation, lifestyle and needs.

 The initial consultation fee includes: